nik-rev/helix-golf/README.md

 ### Running locally

-You can build the website by running the following command:
+You can run the website locally by running:

 ```sh
 mdbook serve
 ```

+It will be available on `http://localhost:3000`.